Selfiee: Music

 The music of the film is composed by Anu Malik, Tanishk Bagchi, Yo Yo Honey Singh, The PropheC, Lijo George-DJ Chetas, Vikram Montrose, Aditya Yadav and Tarun.
 The first song, "Main Khiladi" was released on 1 February 2023.
 It is the remixed version of the title song from the 1994 blockbuster, Main Khiladi Tu Anari.
 The second single titled "Kudiyee Ni Teri" was released on 9 February 2023.
 The third single titled "Kudi Chamkeeli" was released on 19 February 2023.

 Release

-The film was officially announced on 12 January 2022.
-The film's official trailer was released on 22 January 2023.

-An Instagram reel featuring Akshay Kumar and Salman Khan dancing together on the film's song "Main Khiladi" went viral and became the most viewed and most liked reel by an Indian celebrity on Instagram.
-At a promotional event for the film, Akshay Kumar clicked 184 selfies with fans in three minutes, breaking the Guiness World Record for the most number of selfies clicked in three minutes.
+At a promotional event for the film, Akshay Kumar clicked 184 selfies with fans in three minutes, breaking the Guinness World Record for the most number of selfies clicked in three minutes.

 Theatrical

 The film released on 24 February 2023.

+Home media

+The film was premiered on Disney+ Hotstar on 21 April 2023.

 Reception

 Critical response

 The Times of India gave the film 3.5 out of 5 stars and wrote "Overall, Selfiee is an easy-breezy watch, with some good performances and several laugh-out-loud moments.
 If you're looking for a rib-tickling comedy over the weekend, this one could be a good pick."
 Bollywood Hungama gave 3 out of 5 stars and wrote " SELFIEE works due to the plot, direction, dialogues and faceoff between the actors.
 At the box office, the film will have to rely on strong word of mouth and spot bookings to make a mark."